-I only live about 10 minutes from my office and mobile operation is not really practical most of the time as I park the car in a multi-storey car park.
+Prior to retiring I only lived about 10 minutes from my office and mobile operation is not really practical most of the time as I park the car in a multi-storey car park.
 I do however have to make occasionally drive south to England on RSGB business.
 If the meeting is at Bedford I can normally fly in quite cheaply but other locations are more difficult and I elect to drive there to prevent an overnight stay.
 To say the drive is boring is to understate things, particularly in the winter in the dark.

 normal FM radio in the car doesn't work particularly on the southern parts of the